andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 [(1 3 1) (2 2)]
 ```

-However, we can make this more succinct with `juxt`.
-Removing the need to pass the same arguments into two different functions.
+However, we can make this function more succinct with `juxt` removing the need to pass the same arguments into two different functions.

 ```clojure
 (defn separate [pred s]